viridiantooth34/Screenshotter/README.md

 Screenshotter is a Java-based application that allows you to take screenshots and paste them into a Word document.

-The tool is based on Java Swing library library.
+The tool is based on Java Swing library.

 **Author: Subhayan Bakshi**